 Police keep information about the teenager

-Even if the police decide to do nothing, they must record what happened in a database kept by the Centre des renseignements policiers du Québec (CRPQ or Quebec police information centre).
+Even if the police decide to take no further measures they must record what happened in a database kept by the Centre des renseignements policiers du Québec (CRPQ or Quebec police information centre).
 This means that, for the next two years, police officers throughout Quebec will be able to see that the police stopped the teenager.
 Officers will also be able to see how the case was dealt with.
 If the teenager is accused of another crime, the police will know that an extrajudicial measure was taken against him in the past.

 Referral to an Organisme de justice alternative (OJA)